WWE News: Triple H Reveals If Kurt Angle Will Ever Wrestle Again In WWE

 The moment back in January that WWE revealed Kurt Angle would be inducted into the Hall of Fame for the 2017 class, the fans became overly excited.
 Sure, they were thrilled to see the “American Hero” back in WWE, but they also wanted to know if he would ever wrestle for the promotion again.
 While that has been up in the air with no real answer as of yet, Triple H has finally spoken on the situation and revealed if Angle will put on the tights again.

 On this week’s episode of Monday Night Raw, Mick Foley was officially “fired” as general manager of Team Red and a replacement will be needed.
-As reported by Inquisitr, Kurt Angle has been rumored as the person who could possibly take over the position, but that is pure speculation at this point.
+As reported by Inquisitr, Kurt Angle has been rumored as the person who could take over the position, but that is pure speculation at this point.

 Now, the main thing that fans are wondering is if Kurt Angle will ever have another run in WWE much like that of the one Goldberg is going through.
 That decision is not one that the Olympic gold medalist can make on his own as it will have to go through Triple H first and he recently spoke with Cheap Heat regarding that very situation.